elianalf/RL_PROJECT/README.md

 # Pioneer P3-DX Model

-A ROS/Gazebo Pioneer 3DX model created by Rafael Berkvens (rafael.berkvens@uantwerpen.be) and modified by Mario Serna Hernández.
-This is a model adapted to the Pioneer P3-DX robot of the Movis Research & Innovation Group.
+A ROS/Gazebo Warehouse_2 project for Robotics Lab made by Eliana La Frazia and Andrea Cavaliere (andreacavaliere49@gmail.com and lafrazia.eliana@gmail.com).
+The pioneer folder is and adaption of the Pioneer model made by Rafael Berkvens and Mario Serna Hernández.

 # To install: